iddan/git-publish/readme.md

 # Git Publish

-Publish packages to a dedicated GitHub branch instead of to NPM
+Publish packages to a dedicated Git branch instead of to NPM

 ```bash
 npm install --save-dev git-publish